 1959 - The Tate Residence, Winston-Salem NC.
 Unbuilt.
 Matsumoto designed just one building in town, the IBM Building, at 875 West 5th Street, later the home of WSJS.

-1960 - The Cecile and Bryce Dewitt Residence, 702 Old School Road, Chapel Hill.
+1960 - The Cecile and Bryce Dewitt Residence, 702 Old School Road, Chapel Hill NC.
 This was Matsumoto's largest Triangle area house.
 The 5-bedroom, 3300 sf ranch on 55 acres was built by Frank Walser for two UNC physicists and their four daughters.
 Each daughter had her own room with an outside door leading to a play area.
 After moving away, the Dewitts rented the house to students for 15 years.
 Sold to David and Marsha Warren who added skylights to illuminate the kitchen and family areas.
 Sold in 2013 to Elisabeth and Philip Benfey.
 After considering renovation options, none of which were very practical, they tore down the house.
 Phil Szostak designed a new Modernist house in its place.

+1961 - The Frank H. and Lillian Norwood Moore House, 3705 Camley Avenue, Raleigh NC.
+On 1.25 beautiful acres above Crabtree Valley.
+This is a Westinghouse Total Electric Home.
+Sold in 1976 to Fred and Jane Heaton.
+Raleigh architect Irv Pearce designed a sizable addition in 1978 including a new rear staircase, family room, and kitchen eating area.
 The project involved converting the existing master bedroom to an office, replacing windows, removing built-ins in the children's very small bedrooms, and merging two small upstairs bathrooms to one larger one.
 He closed in an upper loft area in a downstairs bedroom, incorporated the bedroom's closet into an existing tiny bathroom, and added access to the loft area off the upstairs bathroom creating much-needed storage.
 The addition also included a lean-to greenhouse and deck off of the rear of the house.
 Inside, the addition flows smoothly from Matsumoto's original design and increases the home's practicality.
 Outside, however, it looks like a completely different house (left photo).
 Starting in 2008, it was empty for a few years.
 Deed in 2011 to Clay and Alexis Heaton.
 Photos by George Smart.

-1962 - The William A. (Bill) and Jean Poole Watkins Residence, 2749 Lakeview Drive, Raleigh.
-When the Watkins divorced, the house was sold in 1966 to Joseph and Cynthia Hardison in 1966.
+1962 - The William A. (Bill) and Jean Poole Watkins Residence, 2749 Lakeview Drive, Raleigh NC.
+Sold in 1966 to Joseph and Cynthia Hardison.
 Harwell Hamilton Harris designed a garden house addition in 1967.
-In 1992, Hardison sold to Fred and Georgette Stone.
-In 2002, the Hardisons sold to John and Catherine McConnell.
+Sold in 1992 to Fred and Georgette Stone.
+Sold in 2002 to John and Catherine McConnell.
 They destroyed it and built a new mansion, shown in the bottom photo.
 The lot directly below the golf course island is the 1958 Gregory and Irene Poole Residence.
 Now look two houses to the right.
 The Pooles gave this lot to their daughter Jean upon which she and her husband commissioned Matsumoto to design this house.

 1963 - The Woman's Day Low-Cost Vacation House, aka the Masonite House, somewhere on Cape Cod MA.
 According to Dr. David Hill of NCSU, "between 1958 and 1963 Woman's Day Magazine commissioned seven different architects to design summer cabins."
 Matsumoto was the first in 1958.
 He came back in 1963 with a second design.

 Other - The Johnson Houses: These were 1000-1200 square foot houses for Arthur Johnson in Oak Park IL, intended "to be the most house for the least money."
 They became a purchaseable house plan in Better Homes + Gardens Five Star Homes #2611.
-The site plan shows seven lots bound by Turner Avenue, Taylor Avenue, and Hill Street -- which no longer appear on Chicago maps (street names must have changed).
+The site plan shows seven lots bound by Turner Avenue, Taylor Avenue, and Hill Street — which no longer appear on Chicago maps (street names must have changed).
 Gyo Obata stamped the plans because Matsumoto was not registered in Illinois.
 Obata was Matsumoto's college classmate who would go on to form Helmuth Obata Kassabaum (HOK), a large and influential international firm.